usbt0p/mri-prostate-segmentation-deeplearning/README.md

 - Resampling has been implemented.
 - Simple image description for debugging has been implemented.
 - Visual inspection tests have been implemented for the available preprocessing steps.
 They show images before and after the preprocessing step, as well as some data like intensity distribution and shape.
+-  A pipeline system has been implemented to allow for easy chaining of preprocessing steps.